jdmendoza/jdmendoza.github.io/_posts/2019-07-11-img-to-latex.md

 ---
 layout: post
-title: Applied Deep Learning: Im-2-LaTeX
+title: Applied Deep Learning - Im2LaTeX
 ---

 Using Deep Learning To Convert Images Of Equations To LaTeX